 “No really, what are you going to do?”

 “Write about Fenton Johnson.”

 “Oh.
 I thought it was a joke or something when you said it.”
-He was mildly puzzled—but like most of us, most of the time, probably not interested in explanations.
+They were mildly puzzled—but like most of us, most of the time, probably not interested in explanations.
 Fenton Johnson is not a figure of wide interest, even within the minority interest our culture finds in poetry.
-Perhaps at some later time he’ll read this, and it’s not an accident that I continue to write here aiming at someone just a bit older than he is.
+Perhaps at some later time they’ll read this, and it’s not an accident that I continue to write here aiming at someone just a bit older than they are.